 For the last year, the industry has been obsessed with "bigger is better."
 But with GPT-5.1, OpenAI has effectively split the model's brain in two, giving us distinct tools for distinct needs: GPT-5.1 Instant and GPT-5.1 Thinking.

-The headline feature of this release is the bifurcation of the model.
-Instead of one-size-fits-all, the system now dynamically routes your requests (or lets you choose manually) between two modes.
+The headline feature is the split.
+Instead of one-size-fits-all, the system now dynamically routes your requests between two modes, or lets you choose manually.

 If you are coding with the API or using the new GPT-5.1-Codex-Max model, there is a feature you need to know about: Compaction.